inyo-gov/noxious-weeds/README.md

 - Filtering all data to points south of this latitude
 - Ensuring analysis focuses on the relevant geographic extent

-### 2. Population Abundance Analysis
+### 2. Site Abundance Analysis
-- Histogram showing distribution of population sizes
+- Histogram showing distribution of site sizes
-- Statistics for small (<100), medium (100-200), and large (>200) populations
+- Statistics for small (≤100) and large (>100) sites
-- Focus on identifying new satellite populations
+- Focus on identifying new satellite sites

 ### 3. Priority Site Identification
 - Recent high-priority sites (2024-2025)
-- Sorted by abundance to prioritize small, new populations
+- Sorted by abundance to prioritize small, new sites
 - Management recommendations for containment

 ### 4. Temporal Analysis
-- Year-over-year population changes
+- Year-over-year site changes
 - Identification of new sites requiring attention
 - Long-term monitoring trends (2018-2025)